 Thailand is backpackers paradise.
 From lush jungles to white beaches, to crazy city markets – you can find it all here, but all at an affordable price.
 In fact, the country has so much to offer that it is literally impossible to summarize its diversity.
 Its capital, Bangkok, is a perfect metropolis with gilded temples and night market.
 The north offers you hill tribes ruling the mountainous jungles.
 And the south, on the contrary, is all about postcard-perfect beaches and crazy moonlight parties.
 Wherever you’re in Thailand, there’s the cheap street food – something so awesome in its standard that no other country in the world can beat it.

-When it comes to backpacking in Thailand, it is super easy too.
+When it comes to travelling in Thailand, it is super easy too.
 In fact so easy that you actually feel that everything here has been planned, and moreover designed to function, keeping a traveller in mind.
 Here you can find super cheap hostels, for less than $2 a night, and then right next door you can find a luxurious property charging you a whopping $10,000 each night.
 So no matter what you like during a holiday, if it’s available on our planet, you’re going to find it in Thailand.

 TOP PLACES TO SEE AND EXPERIENCES TO TRY IN THAILAND

 Visit The Golden Triangle: Not for the opium, but to see Thailand, Myanmar (Burma) and Laos all in one sight, bordering around the same river.
 Google Images of The Golden Triangle, and you would realise what beauty I was talking about.